DC Military Medical Malpractice Lawyer

 Medical malpractice cases against the government are handled under the Federal Tort Claims Act, which is a highly complex area of law.
 When searching for military medical malpractice lawyers in Washington, D.C., it’s essential that you choose someone who is experienced in this field.

-Here are some of the benefits of choosing Bertram Law Group, PLLC:
+Here are some of the benefits of choosing a military medical malpractice lawyer from Bertram Law Group, PLLC:

 - Experience with Military Medical Malpractice – Our legal team has local roots in Washington, D.C., and we are located less than 3 miles from the Department of Justice.
 As a result, we are well acquainted with the challenges that military families face on a regular basis.
 When medical malpractice occurs, this can put even more strain on families.
 With over 25 years of handling these cases, we can navigate the Federal Tort Claims Act process with ease.